joeljsv/covid19/README.md

 This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project: the source code can run with fltter sdk only
+A few resources to get you started if this is your first Flutter project.

+The source code can run with flutter sdk only

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials,